 Even with strong KYC, regularly checking your bank statements for unfamiliar transactions is a good practice to spot any potential issues early.

-- Enhanced Security: Your personal and financial data is better protected against unauthorised access and misuse.
+Here is why these rules are good for you:- Enhanced Security: Your personal and financial data is better protected against unauthorised access and misuse.

 - Fraud Prevention: Banks can more effectively detect and prevent fraudulent transactions, safeguarding your funds.